UDOOboard/X86-Docs/docs/04_Software_&_OS_Distro/03_Android.md

 Alternatively you can download the builds in the official [download page](https://downloads.blissroms.com/Bliss/Official/x86/udoo/).

-To prepare a bootable USB with the installer you can follow the UDOO [Getting Started](https://www.udoo.org/get-started-x86/) guide.
+To prepare a bootable USB with the installer you can follow the UDOO [Getting Started](https://www.udoo.org/get-started-x86/) guide or check the official [BlissRom documentation](https://forum.xda-developers.com/android/software/x86-bliss-x86-pc-s-t3534657).

 <span class="label label-warning">Heads up!</span> We have noticed some issues during the installation so we suggest to choose the `Legacy` mode at boot.